Dizbdeedee/gmodhaxe/README.md

 Remove `-D gamemode` if you are developing an addon rather than a gamemode

-If you want to automatically copy files on a successful build, head into `client.hxml` and uncomment this line and replace with your garrysmod addon directory
+If you want to automatically copy files on a successful build, uncomment this line and replace with your garrysmod addon directory

 `#-D gmodAddonFolder=C:/steam/garrysmod/addons`